Tim David

-Timothy Hays David (born 16 March 1996) is a Singaporean and Australian cricketer.
-He played for the Singapore national cricket team between 2019 and 2020, before switching allegiance to Australia in 2022.
-He was part of the Australian team's squad for the 2022 T20 World Cup.
-He has played for various Twenty20 franchise teams.
-He made his international debut for Singapore in July 2019 and played 14 T20Is, making his debut for Australia in 2022 against India.
-He is currently playing for Indian Premier League franchise Royal Challengers Bengaluru.
+Timothy Hays David (born 16 March 1996) is a Singaporean-born Australian cricketer who plays for the Australian national cricket team in Twenty20 International.
+He also plays in various franchise leagues, including the Big Bash League, for the Hobart Hurricanes, and the Indian Premier League, for Royal Challengers Bengaluru (RCB).

+A right-handed batsman who can bowl off spin, David was born in Singapore before moving to Perth when he was two.
+He played for the Singapore national cricket team in 2019–2020, making his international debut against Qatar during the 2018–19 T20 World Cup Asia Qualifier.
+He switched allegiance to Australia from 2022 onwards, playing his first match against India that same year.

+David is known for his "explosive" shot-making and the ability generate power into any ball, and was named the Australian Men's Twenty20 International Player of the Year in 2026.
+He was part of the Australia's squads for the 2022, 2024 and 2026 Men's T20 World Cup.

 Early life

 Timothy Hays David was born in Singapore to Rod David, a cricketer who played for Singapore at the 1997 ICC Trophy.
 The family moved to Singapore from Australia in the 1990s where his father worked as an engineer.
 They moved back to Australia when he was two years old in the wake of the 1997 Asian financial crisis and he grew up in Perth.
+He attended Scotch College.

+Youth and domestic career

+David played for the Claremont-Nedlands Cricket Club growing up and won the Olly Cooley Medal in 2016–17 for his performance in Western Australian Premier Cricket.
+In 2018, he signed a rookie contract for Western Australia.
+There, he sustained a stress fracture in his foot and transitioned from seam bowling to off break.
+He lost his rookie contract with the team in early 2019, after which he began focusing on T20 cricket.

+He played one match of the 2021–22 Marsh One-Day Cup for Tasmania, where he scored 36* off 28 balls.

 Franchise and overseas career

-Big Bash League
+Big Bash League (2017/18–present)

 David made his Twenty20 debut for Perth Scorchers in the 2017–18 Big Bash League season (BBL) on 1 January 2018.

-For the 2020–21 Big Bash League season, David was signed by the Hobart Hurricanes.
+For the 2020–21 season, David was signed by the Hobart Hurricanes.
 In the opening fixture of the tournament, he scored 58 runs, with Hobart beating the Sydney Sixers by 16 runs, and David being named the player of the match.
+The season was regarded as his breakout, scoring 279 runs over the tournament with a strike rate of 153.
 In February 2022, David signed a two-year extension to his BBL contract with the Hobart Hurricanes.
+He signed another two-year extension with the team after being a key part of their 2024–25 title-winning campaign.